boardroom-inc/protocol-Info/protocols/__example/overview.md

-Use this template as a guideline for populating the overview info.
+Delete: Use this template as a guideline for populating the overview info.
+        Try to break down sections into sub-sections with smaller sub-headings as needed.
 # Your-dao-protocol-name

 ## Edit